 How to create a discount coupon code using Eventtia

-For all the talking we’ve done about managing and creating a strong ticketing strategy, none of this would be possible without an online event management software, like Eventtia, that gives you the option to create multiple discount codes for attendees.
+For all the talking we’ve done about managing and creating a strong ticketing strategy, none of this would be possible without a virtual event platform, like Eventtia, that gives you the option to create multiple discount codes for attendees.

 Check out this quick video to see just how easy it is to create a coupon using the platform.
 And don’t forget if you’d like to read about how to do this with the full set of actions, you can do so by accessing the article on our knowledge base, here.